 Addiction emerges when players become reliant on the cycle of challenges and rewards that games reliably provide.
 Family members and friends should make an effort to involve teens addicted to video games in other pastimes.

-Improving a teenager’s mind-body balance can regulate some of the emotional and mental factors that cause gaming addiction.
+For example, improving a teenager’s mind-body balance can regulate some of the emotional and mental factors that cause gaming addiction.
 Reading or learning to play a musical instrument may provide off-screen mental stimulation and rewards.
 Learning to code can also be a rewarding opportunity for teens interested in gaming that can pave the way toward a fulfilling career.

-4. Look Out For Social and Open-Ended Games
+4. Look Out for Social and Open-Ended Games

 Online games with social components pose an increased risk of addiction.
 These immersive programs encourage players to pursue achievements and participate in events that require substantial time commitments.
 Gamers are drawn in by a need for connection and feelings of competence and control.